 Introduction & Biography

 Berkove, Lawrence L. "Fatal Self-Assertion in Kate Chopin's 'The Story of an Hour.'"
-American Literary Realism 32, 2 (Winter 2000) pp 152-58 [sub ser, enotes, has 35 more scholarly articles on Kate Chopin].
+American Literary Realism 32, 2 (Winter 2000) pp 152-58 [free at jstor, click "Preview" or "Read Online"].

 Bucher, Christina.
 "Perversely Reading Kate Chopin's 'Fedora.'"
+On Chopin's 1895 short story, orig. titled "The Falling in Love of Fedora."
 Mississippi Quarterly 56, 3 (Summer 2003) [sub ser, questia].